There are some finer points hot tub first-timers should be aware of. Let’s go over it, step by step.

-Install hatches or a crawl space around the spa if you’re planning on surrounding part or all of the tub in a deck.
-Comfort while working on the hot tub is important, so give 18” – 24” of space for a full grown adult to access the inside of the tub.
+Install hatches or crawl space around the spa if you’re planning on surrounding part or all of the tub in a deck.
+Comfort while working on the hot tub is important, so give 18” – 24” of space for a full-grown adult to access the inside of the tub.

 Installation & Setup

-Spas purchased online, such as Belize and LifeCast Spas, are delivered curbside, meaning the tub will be delivered to the end of your driveway.
+Spas purchased online are generally delivered curbside, meaning the tub will be delivered to the end of your driveway.
 Spas purchased from a dealer may be delivered to the final location, but watch out for any hidden fees or extra charges for this service.

 You’ll want to be present on the arranged delivery day to inspect the spa for any damage.
 With a few helpers on hand, follow your plan to easily move the tub to its final location.

 Positioning the spa